kjnh10/pcm/README.md

 pip install ./
 # pip install --editable ./  # if you want to customize, use this one.
 ```

+Though mainly tested for ubuntu or mac, this will also work for windows.

 ## Usage Sample